Bhinna Shadja

 Bhinna Shadja is a raga of Hindustani classical music belonging to the Bilaval Thaat (Melakarta No. 29 Dheerashankarabharanam).
 It contains five Shuddha Swaras: Shadaja, Gandhar, Madhyama, Dhaivata, and Nishad.
 Rishabh and Pancham are omitted.
-In the form of notation it contains S,G,M,D and N.
+In the form of notation it contains S, G, M, D and N.

 In Carnatic music, these five swaras are termed Shadja -Sa, AntaraGandhar -ga, Suddha Madhyama- ma, Chatusruti Dhaivata -dhi and KakaliNishad –nu.

-In Western classical notation, the notes are termed tonic, perfect third, perfect fourth, perfect sixth, and perfect seventh; i.e., C, E, F, A and B; second D and fifth G notes are omitted.
+In Western classical notation, the notes are termed tonic, major third, perfect fourth, major sixth, and major seventh; i.e., C, E, F, A and B; second D and fifth G notes are omitted.

 Raga Bhinna Shadja is known by many alternative names such as Koushikdhwani, or Hindoli.
 Same notes are used in some other ragas like Audav-Bilaval.

 Description

 Jati (based on the number of notes used in the raga): Audava-Audava/five notes-five notes.